how to make an origami frog

 Step 1

-Start with a square sheet of paper with the white side up.
-Fold it in half horizontally and then unfold.
+Start with the white side of the paper facing up.
+Fold it in half horizontally, then unfold.

 Step 2